DoD-Platform-One/bbtoc/.gitlab/issue_templates/project-presentation.md

 # Project

 Name:
 Repository URL:

 ## POCs

-Primary Presentor:
+Primary Presenter:
 Alternate:

-## Confirm the following:
+## Confirm the following

 - [ ] Project has been proposed, accepted, and is an active P1TOC project
 - [ ] Project has reached proposed MVP Maturity
 - [ ] Your project has a CONTRIBUTING.md file, complete with guidelines at the root fo your project